Take some time from your busy schedule for a good home-cooked meal with Chicken Broccoli Alfredo Stuffed Shells For Two with homemade Alfredo sauce.

 I’m all about quick dinners, but once in awhile, I want a good home cooked meal.

-One where you can sit down with a fresh basket of rolls, a side dish (because I never have time for sides during the week), and a glass (or two) of wine.
+One where you can sit down with a fresh basket of small batch dinner rolls, green onion salad, and a glass (or two) of wine.

 Stuffed shells and lasagna are two dishes I rarely make because they take time and typically make large servings, too large for someone who cooks for one or two people.

-Luckily I figured out how to scale them down with my buffalo chicken lasagna for two and three cheese stuffed shells for two.
+Luckily I figured out how to scale them down with my lasagna for two and three cheese stuffed shells for two.

 Ever since I made the cheese stuffed shells last year, I had the idea for these Chicken Broccoli Alfredo Stuffed Shells.

-I love anything with a good Alfredo sauce, especially when broccoli and either chicken or shrimp are involved.
+I love anything with a good Alfredo sauce such as my Alfredo mac and cheese, especially when broccoli and either chicken or shrimp are involved.

 This time around I chose chicken as it’s a more affordable protein, but you can easily substitute shrimp if you’re in the mood for seafood Alfredo.